If you are pursuing a license as a life and health insurance agent, you will need to take and pass your state’s Life & Health Insurance exam.

-Click “Start Test” below to take a free Life & Health Insurance Exam practice test!
+Click “Start Test” above to take a free Life & Health Insurance Exam practice exam!

 The contents of the exam are different depending on the state you take the test in.
 This includes the number of questions, the time limit, the topics covered, and the overall exam format.